ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/webui-cluster.md

 1. In the {{site.data.keyword.cloud_notm}} dashboard, click **View resources** on the **Resource summary** pane, or click **Resource List** in the upper left corner, to display all your resources.
 2. Select the service instance on the **Resource list** to display the service dashboard.
-3. On the **Overview** page, you can see the overall information of the service instance.
+3. On the **Overview** page, you can see the overall information and connection information of the service instance.
-4. Select **Nodes** in the side navigation pane to view the detailed information of each node.
+4. Select **Databases**, **Users**, or **Nodes** in the side navigation pane to view the more information.
+Select **Logging** or **Monitoring** to enable and view logs and metrics of the databases.

 ## Managing a service instance
 {: #dbaas_webui_manage_service}

-With the required access, you can rename, delete, add tags to, and export the access report of a service instance.
+With the required access, you can re-name, delete, add tags to, and export the access report of a service instance.

 1. In the {{site.data.keyword.cloud_notm}} dashboard, go to the **Resource list** page.
 2. Expand **Services**.
 Find the target service instance and click the overflow icon.
 3. Select the action that you want to complete.

 To assign access to other users or services to use your service instance, see [Identity and Access Management roles and actions](/docs/services/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-iam).